advertisement

 Two years later, TALK shared his debut album, Lord of the Flies & Birds & Bees.
 It went gold in his home country, was longlisted for 2024’s Polaris Music Prize and led to his first-ever Juno win for breakthrough artist of the year.
 Since then, he has performed alongside artists like Shania Twain and Luke Combs, while landing major synch placements in Grey’s Anatomy and CBS’s Tracker.

-Now, he’s stepping into a new era with the U.S. label imprint, as he gears up for his sophomore record, which he worked on at Sandy Pandya’s Toronto-based music company, ArtHaus, which handles his management.
+Now, he’s stepping into a new era with the U.S. label imprint, as he gears up for his sophomore record, which he worked on in Nashville and at Sandy Pandya’s Toronto-based music company, ArtHaus, which handles his management and releases his music in Canada.
+In addition, TALK's forthcoming music will be distributed by The Orchard, a division of Sony Music.

 “Big Loud Rock quickly emerged as the most exciting partner to work with on my second album,” he says.
 “Their belief in pure artistry, drive, and heart above all else has renewed my belief in this unpredictable industry.
 I’m more than proud to call them my home.”